cap-js/docs/java/cqn-services/remote-services.md

 #### Binding to a Reuse Service

-In a variant of this scenario, the _Remote Service_ is exposed by a BTP Service itself which is exposed as reuse service.
+In a variant of this scenario, the _Remote Service_ is exposed by a BTP Service itself, which is exposed as a reuse service.
 Typically, this exposure happens by the means of a service broker so that the consuming CAP application can create service instances of the BTP Service.

-The CAP application requires a service binding to this BTP service in order to consume the remote API as a _Remote Service_.
-In contrast to pure XSUAA instances, service instances of BTP Services exposing remote APIs will additionally expose the URL of the remote API in their service binding.
+The CAP application requires a service binding to this BTP service to consume the remote API as a _Remote Service_.
+In contrast to pure XSUAA instances, service instances of BTP Services exposing remote APIs additionally expose the URL of the remote API in their service binding.
-Thus, there is no need to explicitly define it as part of the `application.yaml` like in the following example:
+Thus, there's no need to explicitly define it as part of the `application.yaml` like in the following example:

 ```yaml
 cds: